apm-workshop/2025/_pages/index.md

 permalink: /
 ---

-Welcome to the website of the Seventh Workshop on Asynchronous Programming Models, which will be held on the 1st – 3rd October in Porto, Portugal, hosted by the University of Porto.
+Welcome to the website of the 7th International Workshop on Asynchronous Programming Models (formerly ABS Workshop), which will be held on the 1st – 3rd October in Porto, Portugal, hosted by the University of Porto.
 Information about prior iterations can be found [here](https://abs-models.org/publications/).

 ## Description